 The first video was uploaded to the Sesame Street account, which has been verified by YouTube (note the grey check next to the name).
 It's probably safe to link to or embed this video.

 If you can't find a digital version, see if the library can acquire one.
-Contact your Resources Librarian to find out more.
+Contact your librarian to find out more.

 If you have a physical version (DVD or VHS), you may be able to digitize it.
 See our FAQ for more information about digitizing a video.